Gabrielaholzel/Data-Engineering-with-AWS/Relational-Data-Models/Readme.md

 Here is an example table we will be using later in our demo and exercises.
 Let’s say we have a table called music_library, looks pretty standard but this is not a normalized table.

 ![Relational data that is not normalized](https://video.udacity-data.com/topher/2021/August/612dd42e_use-this-version-data-modeling-lesson-2/use-this-version-data-modeling-lesson-2.png)

+#### Objectives of Normal Form:

+1. To free the database from unwanted insertions, updates, & deletion dependencies
+2. To reduce the need for refactoring the database as new types of data are introduced
+3. To make the relational model more informative to users
+4. To make the database neutral to the query statistics

+#### Process of Normalization
+1.  **How to reach First Normal Form (1NF):**
+    -   Atomic values: each cell contains unique and single values
+    -   Be able to add data without altering tables
+    -   Separate different relations into different tables
+    -   Keep relationships between tables together with foreign keys

+2.  **Second Normal Form (2NF):**
+    -   Have reached 1NF
+    -   All columns in the table must rely on the Primary Key

+3.  **Third Normal Form (3NF):**
+    -   Must be in 2nd Normal Form
+    -   No transitive dependencies
+    -   Remember, transitive dependencies you are trying to maintain is that to get from A-> C, you want to avoid going through B.

+**When to use 3NF:**
+When you want to update data, we want to be able to do in just 1 place.
+We want to avoid updating the table in the Customers Detail table (in the example in the lecture slide).